percona/everest/README.md

     sudo install -m 555 everestctl-darwin-amd64 /usr/local/bin/everestctl
     rm everestctl-darwin-amd64
     ```

-2. Set up a Kubernetes cluster.

-    Percona Everest assists with installing all the necessary operators and required packages, but does not deploy a Kubernetes cluster.

-    We recommend setting up Percona Everest on the [Amazon Elastic Kubernetes Service (EKS)](https://docs.percona.com/everest/quickstart-guide/eks.html) or [Google Kubernetes Engine (GKE)](https://docs.percona.com/everest/quickstart-guide/gke.html).

-3. Verify that you have access to the Kubernetes cluster that you want to use with Everest.
-By default, Everest uses the kubeconfig file available under `~/.kube/config`.

-    To verify access to the Kubernetes cluster, run the following command:

-    ```sh
-    kubectl get nodes
-    ```

-## Install Percona Everest

-To install and provision Percona Everest to Kubernetes:

-1. Download the latest release of [everestctl](https://github.com/percona/percona-everest-cli/releases/latest) to provision Percona Everest.

 2. Install Everest and provision the Kubernetes cluster using one of the following commands: